innogames/slack-bot/readme.md

   project: MyProjectKey
   repository: repo_name
 ```
-If no config is provided, there is no automated branch lookup and the "branch" parameters are passed 1:1 to the jenkins job.
+If no config is provided, there is no automated branch lookup and the "branch" parameters are passed 1:1 to the Jenkins job.

 # Development

 ## File structure
-- `bot/` contains the code classes of the bot: connection to slack, user management, command matching...
+- `bot/` contains the code classes of the bot: connection to Slack, user management, command matching...
 - `cmd/bot/` entry points aka main.go for the bot and the CLI test tool
 - `command/` real command implementing the bot.Command interface
 - `client/` communication interfaces for Slack, Jenkins, Jira etc...

 ## Create a new (native) command
-If you need a new command, which is not implementable with a "command" command, you have to write to write go code.
+If you need a new command, which is not implementable with a "command" command, you have to write go code.
 - create a new file within the "commands/" directory or one submodule of it
 - create a new struct which fulfills the bot.Command interface.
 The service.SlackClient might be needed as dependency
 - GetMatcher() needs to provide the information which command text is matching our command
 - register the command in command/commands.go
 - restart the bot application
 - it's recommended to fulfill the bot.HelpProvider (your command will show up in `help)
-- it's also recommended to create a integration test for your command
+- it's also recommended to create an integration test for your command

 ## CLI tool
 There is a handy CLI application which emulates the Slack application...just chat with your local console without any Slack connection!